England hit rock bottom with first-ever defeat by Fiji | Flashscore.com

 England as so often in recent games looked more threatening as they emptied the bench and threw caution to the wind, raising questions about their team selection and strategy as substitutes Marcus Smith and Joe Marchant scored late.

-But winger Selestino Ravutaumada capped a scintillating display with another swerving run to send replacement Simione Kuruvoli over for the decisive score that sealed their historic win and left England looking utterly broken.
+But winger Selestino Ravutaumada capped a scintillating display with a swerving run to send replacement Simione Kuruvoli over for the decisive score that sealed their victory and left England looking utterly broken.

+"I am so proud of the boys.
+This win is for all the people back home in Fiji," Ravutaumada said as Fijian supporters gathered in a corner of Twickenham sang and waved their national flags in celebration of their historic win.

+England had set their fans' expectations near zero with recent performances, losing four of their last five matches heading into Saturday, conceding an average of four tries per game, rarely scoring and riddled with injuries and suspensions.